 4) There are those who may have had a role in deciding upon not to go public with the pre-9/11 warnings – possibly from all sides of the political spectrum.
 The above-mentioned cadre, to point to the man in the middle, may have conveyed partial information to other officials in order to get away with his failure to act, thereby dragging in other people from a set of political formations, but that something I can only presume.
 What I can and will affirm is that the former German cadre stated that after the attacks, he used and expanded his network beyond Germany, thus hiding the truth by making commitments to his contacts – and also by way of attempted blackmail, at least in my case.
 Ultimately, it was the decision of the above-mentioned cadre not to follow up on the information conveyed to him.
 September 11 was the only major Islamist terrorist attack immediately after the said warnings.

 5) My assumption is that the German cadre took the risk of a major attack being carried out because, at least in communication with his contacts, he claimed that there was insufficient information to prevent the major attack that was warned against and, secondly, because in case of failure, he would have personally been held responsible.
 He decided to bury his head in the sand and to later do damage control in highly questionable ways.
 What I do know is that he, and a partner of his, emphatically warned and threatened me never to talk about what I had heard and what happened subsequently.
-For conscientious reasons, I have decided against that.
+For reasons of conscience, I have decided against that.

 Thorsten Koch, MA, PgDip